Milspouse Matters Episode 65

 Military and Family Life Counseling (MFLC) Program : confidential, free non-medical counseling worldwide to service members, their families, and survivors.

-Military spouses, my friend Elaine Brye from Be Safe, Love Mom (she’s a veteran spouse and mom of 4 who are serving in the military) admonishes other moms whose children are serving in the military to put “tools” in their “military mom toolkit.”
+Military spouses, my friend Elaine Brye from Be Safe, Love Mom (she’s a veteran spouse and mom of 4 who are serving in the military) reminds parents whose children are serving in the military to put “tools” in their “military mom toolkit.”
 I think it’s good advice for any military family member.
 When you can’t control what’s going on around you, it’s important to take care of yourself, whatever that looks like: time alone, staying active, starting a project, reaching out, or connecting with other military spouses.
 Volunteer for one of the organizations listed above.

 If you’re a military spouse and you’re struggling, distressed, and disturbed over all that’s transpiring, please know that you’re not alone.
 It is ok to be angry.
 This has not been handled well by any measure.
 In the meantime, please take care of yourself.